-Benninghoven hot-gas generator defines the state of the art in recycling technology
+Benninghoven hot-gas generator defines the state of the art for recycling technology

-High recycling rates with simultaneously low emissions can only be achieved using the counterflow principle combined with a hot-gas generator.
-Why?
-Since the reclaimed asphalt is heated up, added virgin mineral does not need to be overheated when it is put into the mixing process to reach the necessary temperature, which is between 140 °C and 180 °C for hot asphalt.
-Thus, the method saves a lot of energy as well as emissions.
+High recycling rates with low emissions can only be achieved with the counterflow action in the hot-gas generator.
+The reason: Because the used asphalt is heated, the virgin mineral does not have to be overheated when it is added to the mixing process to achieve the required temperature level, which is between 140 °C and 180 °C for warm asphalt.
+This means that the process reduces emissions while also saving a lot of energy.

-The process is made possible by using the Benninghoven hot-gas generator: While the recycling material containing bitumen would “burn” with direct firing, the hot-gas generator only heats it indirectly, gently bringing it up to its optimum application temperature.
-At the same time, the process also pushes emissions down below the level stipulated by the TA Luft – for example, via thermal aftertreatment of most of the hydrocarbons contained in the exhaust gas stream.
-In the case of Knäble's plant, continuous emissions measurement at the plant's stack proves that the limit values are not exceeded at any time.
-“Compared to operating the old plant, our average recycling rate has increased from 25 % to 60 %”, Myriam Knäble, wife of the Managing Director, proudly reported.
-“And with the new technology, we’re saving 770 t of CO₂ per year compared to the old plant.”
+This process is made possible by the use of the Benninghoven hot-gas generator: While direct firing would tend to “burn” the recycling material coated with bitumen, the hot-gas generator simply heats it indirectly to gently raise it to the optimum application temperature.
+At the same time, the process lowers the emissions below the level required by the TA-Luft directive – for example with thermal treatment of a large part of the hydrocarbons contained in the exhaust gas flow.
+Continuous emissions measurements on the stack of the Knäble plant are used to monitor compliance with the legal limits in real time.
+“Compared to our previous plant, our average recycling rate has increased from 25 % to 60 %,” Myriam Knäble, wife of the Managing Director, reports proudly.
+“And with the new technology, we save around 770 t of CO2 per year compared to the previous plant.”

-This is an enormous advantage, particularly considering the pricing of CO₂ in Germany, the market in which Knäble operates.
-This is because, as of recently, energy suppliers that bring fuels (with the exception of biofuels) to the market have to purchase emission allowances, better known as CO2₂ certificates.
-The costs incurred increase annually and are passed on to their customers.
-Companies with processes that are energy-efficient and therefore low-emission and environmentally friendly will therefore have an even greater advantage in the future.
+This is an enormous advantage, considering the CO2 prices in Germany – the market where Knäble is active.
+Due to recent changes, energy suppliers of fuels (except bio fuels) now have to purchase emissions allowances, also known as CO2 certificates.
+The costs incurred by this are increasing every year and are passed on to the customers.
+Companies who focus on energy efficiency and operate environmentally friendly and with low emissions will therefore have an even greater advantage in the future.